puppeteer/puppeteer/docs/api/puppeteer.puppeteernode.md

 </td><td>

 Removes all non-current Firefox and Chrome binaries in the cache directory identified by the provided Puppeteer configuration.
 The current browser version is determined by resolving PUPPETEER_REVISIONS from Puppeteer unless `configuration.browserRevision` is provided.

+**Remarks:**

+Note that the method does not check if any other Puppeteer versions installed on the host that use the same cache directory require the non-current binaries.

 </td></tr>
 </tbody></table>